cofresilab/cofresilab.github.io/sipsandshapes3.md

 Complete the eligibility screener so that the research team can determine if you meet the study eligibility criteria.

-<a href="https://redcap.link/sas3" class="button special">Eligibility Screener: Sips and Shapes 3</a>
+<a href="https://redcap.link/sipsandshapes3" target="_blank" rel="noopener noreferrer" class="button special">Eligibility Screener: Sips and Shapes 3</a>

 ## How do I know if I am eligible?